-Amounts owed can be broken down into two parts, available credit on revolving accounts and proportion of loan amounts owed to the original loan amount.
+The two most important parts of amounts owed is available credit on revolving accounts (credit cards) and proportion of installment loan amounts owed to the original loan amount.

 The balance owed on installment accounts, such as mortgages and auto loans, should ideally be 49% or less of the original loan amount.

 Considering the difficult nature of paying down an auto loan or mortgage this is the most difficult aspect of the FICO score to control but, no one expects you to pay down half your mortgage to boost your scores a bit.

 This is why the largest part of “Amounts Owed” focuses in on your revolving credit utilization.

 The amount of revolving debt you owe (current balance) in correlation to the amount of debt you can borrow (credit Limit) is your credit utilization.

 For example, if you have a credit card with a $1,000 limit and you carry a balance of $200 on it, your credit utilization is 20%.
 This also means that your available credit on the card is $800 (80%).